 2: People find expertise sexy:

 There is a reason you don’t take medical advice from your florist brother-in-law.
-We are living in a highly specialized and technical world where shoppers are looking to buy from people that are super-specialized experts in those fields.
-Therefore, as marketers, we need to make sure our product story gives the reader confidence in our expertise.
+We are living in a highly specialized and technical world where shoppers are looking to buy from super-experts.
+To optimize conversion rates our expertise needs to be apparent.

 3: People root for people who beat the odds: